 I have to give ancestry.com credit for continuing the effort to expand their database collection.
 Just when we were feeling pretty satisfied with our findings of both Sommer and Menge families in Philadelphia church records, suddenly there were new hints showing up on ancestry.
 They have recently brought a new database online called Pennsylvania, Church and Town Records, 1708-1985.
-That database contains lists of people attending the Lord's Supper at the St. Michael's Zion and Lutheran Church (among other churches), and it has proven to be rather instrumental in helping us to narrow down the arrival dates and the birth years of our people because these new records show two important things about people who were attending the Lord's Supper:
+That database contains lists of people attending the Lord's Supper at the St. Michael's Zion and Lutheran Church (among other churches), and it has proven to be rather instrumental in helping us to narrow down the arrival dates and the birth years of our people because these new records show three important things about people who were attending the Lord's Supper:

 - how many years they had been in the country

 - current age